The Team

 Martin Stainton

-Marie and I move to the village just over 7 years now and still can’t believe our luck in finding such a wonderful place.
+Marie and I moved to the village just over 7 years now and still can’t believe our luck in finding such a wonderful place.

-I love long hikes in the Peak District but you’ll also find us taking not so taxing walks with Billy the Bichon around the village.
+I love long hikes in the Peak District but you’ll also find us taking not so taxing walks around the village.

 Simon Downward